kunhwiko/concepts/how_to_compsci.md

 latency : time between stimulation and response

-synchronous : statements in sequence

-asynchronous : statements executing at different times
+synchronous : statements in sequence asynchronous : statements executing at different times

 TCP : defines how applications create means of communication across network and breaks message to smaller packets before reassembling
 IP : defines how to route each packet to proper destination

+kernel : core of operating system that controls tasks shell : interface to communicate with kernel
 ```

 ##### Methodology